 (3) Then June 11th, the Portland Rose Society major event, Portlands’ Best Rose at Washington Park.
 More information and entry forms will be in the May Chatter.

-Here at Humphreyville, our roses are not all pruned, so don’t worry if you are in the same boat.
+Here at Humphreyville, our roses are finally pruned.
 My wife has been slogging in the mud and rain to prune, while I continue to stay dry while working on building a new bathroom in our basement.
 This has proven to be a much more complicated and difficult project than anticipated, but isn’t that usually the case?
-It is around here, at least, along with numerous trips to the hardware and building supply store.
+It is around here at least, along with numerous trips to the hardware and building supply store.
 Hopefully this project will be in the books before too long, and I can finish the “implement shed” which still needs doors.
 So many projects, so little time!